junaidnasir/laravel-resque-ex/README.md

 This package allows you to connect to Resque when using `Queue`.

-This is a fork of deedod's [laravel-resque-ex](https://github.com/deedod/laravel-resque-ex).
+fixes some problems of deedod's [laravel-resque-ex](https://github.com/deedod/laravel-resque-ex).
+(Resque queue was overwriting other queues)

 This fork fixes the problem of queues overwriting (all queues are overwrited when using resque service providor.